Welcome to software engineering research field!

 It means that you should clarify

-- what you will do to your research subject and how you can obtain your research result (How do you collect and analyze the data?
-How do you formalize or model or present the problem?
+- what you will do to your research subject and how you can obtain your research result (How do you collect and analyze data?
+How do you formalize or model or represent the problem?
 How do you formalize or model or present your solution?),

 Please read the following papers to get knowledge about research subjects, research results, data collection and analysis, and research validation.